anespinosa/netmem/README.md

 ```

 Besides, we can perform a *k*-core analysis of one of the levels using
-the information of an incident matrix
+the information of an incidence matrix

 ``` r
 k_core(A1, B1, multilevel=TRUE)